 Inspiring Ideas for Valentine’s Day Parties

 Activities can range from creating your own chocolate Valentine-themed treat to jewelry making.
 Many of the vendors on Booked Parties have all you need to make your Valentine’s Day party a big hit.
 Mamaroneck-based business Chocolations is just one example of a perfect venue for a Valentine’s Day-themed bash.
 Kids get a chance to be junior chocolatiers and make their own custom chocolate bars.
 And if that wasn’t enough sweetness for your little ones, they also get to design their own cupcakes.
 Pure decadence!

 The Art Truck is a great choice if you have a mini Picasso on your hands.
 They have many different party packages available, and you can tailor their themed art projects to your fit your party needs.
 The Art Truck comes to your house with all their supplies.
 Guests can take their treasures home and best of all no clean-up for the host.

-If you don’t have the time to arrange a party, there is a multitude of ways to make your child’s Valentine’s Day unforgettable with one-of-a kind gifts available on Booked Marketplace.
+If you don’t have the time to arrange a party, there is a multitude of ways to make your child’s Valentine’s Day unforgettable with one-of-a kind gifts.
 In fact, consumer spending on Valentine’s Day has risen in the past few years with almost $20 billion spent last year and parents spent on average $28 on Valentine’s Day gifts for their children.
-One-third of parents also chose to do their shopping online and most of them do it only two weeks before the holiday so if you are a procrastinator, Booked Marketplace is your one-stop resource for unique gifts that support local business.
+One-third of parents also chose to do their shopping online and most of them do it only two weeks before the holiday so if you are a procrastinator, its not too late!

 Stacey Pfeffer lives with her three young children and husband in Chappaqua.
 All of them will get Valentine’s Day gifts this year.
 Her articles have been featured in NY Family Magazine, Westchester Parent, Inside Chappaqua and Westchester Family Magazine.